dressel/Publish.jl/README.md

 * output should not be "test2.jl.pdf", just "test2.pdf"
 * Robust to not having things like pgfplots.
 Just don't plot in that case
 * Make the output look prettier (headers, footers, spacing)
+* Handle lines of code that are too long
+* Maybe handle display?
+Display is nicer for things like Arrays

 [![Build Status](https://travis-ci.org/dressel/Publish.jl.svg?branch=master)](https://travis-ci.org/dressel/Publish.jl)